inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 - If you can’t see the raster layer, you may need to enable “on the fly” transformations.
 To do so:

-  - Go to :menuselection:`Settings ‣ Project Properties...`
+  - Go to :menuselection:`Project ‣ Project Properties...`
   - :guilabel:`Enable “on the fly” reprojection`.

 .. image:: /static/training/beginner/qgis-inasafe/image149.*